rvbug/rvbug/README.md

 Stay tuned for updates!

----

-## ✍️ Latest Blog Posts
+<h1 align="center">  Latest Blog Posts </h1>

-I write about quantum computing, ML, productivity tools, and software development on my blog at [qubitai.in](https://qubitai.in).
+I write about Quantum Computing, ML, Productivity tools, and software development on my blog at [qubitai.in](https://qubitai.in).

 ### Recent Articles